You can use this menu to navigate the FAQs, or download the PDF here.

 The O&D is the airports at the start and end of the route booked by the passenger, i.e. the origin and destination airport.
 Each non-stop flight taken is a flight segment.
 A passenger who connects at one or more intermediate airports will have several segments associated with their O&D.

 8. Why does the data sometimes show adjusted bookings but no average fares, and sometimes there are average fares but no bookings?

 The data sources for adjusted bookings and fares are different, but related.
 While Adjusted Bookings come from a modelled dataset that estimates the true total market figure, the fare data is supplied by Travelport only.
-Occasionally the adjusted bookings data gives a figure close to zero which OAG Traffic Analyser rounds down to zero, while the Travelport data may have a nonzero fare.
-Where Travelport has no fare data OAG Traffic Analyser reports the fare as zero.
+Occasionally the adjusted bookings data gives a figure close to zero which OAG Traffic Analyzer rounds down to zero, while the Travelport data may have a nonzero fare.
+Where Travelport has no fare data OAG Traffic Analyzer reports the fare as zero.